euforia/EventReactor/README.rst

 Requirements
 ============
 A running version of mongodb is required.
-Under redhat the package is called:
+Under RedHat the package is called:

 * mongodb-org